LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson03.md

 - Write a `while` loop with a simple comparison condition
 - Write a `while` loop that validates user input
 - Describe the behavior of an infinite loop
-- Understand the differences between `for` and `while` loops and when each is preferred
+- Understand the differences between `for` and `while` loops, and when each is preferred
 - Use a `break` statement to terminate a loop
 - Use a `continue` statement to terminate a single iteration of a loop